 No need to flip through dozens of pages.

-The system is a large language model that recognizes text, breaks it down into parts, analyzes it, and forms a brief summary.
+The system is a large language model that recognizes text, divides it into parts, analyzes it, and generates a short summary.
 For the user it looks like a regular web interface with a special button.

 Read also materials: